ShroomySquid/IRC/README.md

 # IRC -- Internet Relay Protocol

 This program is a server made following the IRC protocol.
 It has the standard features of an IRC server: you can send messages, create and join channels, change permissions, etc.
 It is specifically made to work with the Weechat client, but it also work well with netcat.
+It is specifically made to run on MacOS.

 This project is part of the 42 Quebec cursus and was made with the cooperation of [joeroeg](https://github.com/joeroeg).
-It is specifically made to run on MacOS.

 [General documentation for IRC](https://modern.ircdocs.horse/)

 [General documentation for Weechat](https://weechat.org/doc/)

+- Run the command "make" in the terminal window in the folder to compile the program.
+You can now run the program.

 ## Run the server